mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 }
 ```

 **Note:** If you are using styled-components and have `StyleSheetManager` with a custom `target`, make sure that the target is the first element in the HTML `<head>`.
-If you are curious to see how it can be done, you can take a look on the `StylesProvider` implementation in the `@mui/styled-engine-sc` package.
+If you are curious to see how it can be done, you can take a look on the [`StyledEngineProvider`](https://github.com/mui-org/material-ui/blob/master/packages/mui-styled-engine-sc/src/StyledEngineProvider/StyledEngineProvider.js) implementation in the `@mui/styled-engine-sc` package.

 ### Deeper elements